alevani/ant_war_simulation/README.md

 Introduction to the chapter?
 Like this chapter will go thought that, and that, and blah blah blah..Jan's style ;) (sorry if you see this <3) (something like above)

 Ants are ancient being that emerge around 140 to 168 millions years ago, even though they really started to diversify only about some 60 millions years after.
 From the many known species -> this is not so English, ants form the very first insect super kingdom.
 They are estimated to be about 10'000'000'000'000'000 (10'000 trillion) individuals, which account for 20% of the total animal biomass.
 This super kingdom, however, is far from being a unified heaven.
 From the 11'000 classified species and the 20'000 estimated species, rare are the ants that get along together.

-awdiajwdoaidawo

 [a few examples of ants getting along and ants not getting along?]